MadiXChaplain/480/Final/readme.md

 <H2> Collection 1: #migrantcaravan </H2>
 Our first collection returned 900 records utilizing the key word #migrantcaravan.
 Some popular hashtags reflecting Negative sentiment towards the migrant caravan were nationalistic in nature and hostile to the Hondurans occupying the US/Mexico border: #migrantinvasion #buildthewallnow #caravaninvasion
 Some popular hashtags reflecting Positive sentiment towards the migrant caravan that were welcoming and hospitable to the Hondurans seeking asylum in the United States: #childrenuprooted #asylum.
+This wordcloud clusters some of the most popular words returned from the query "migrant caravan".
 While we found that many of these tweets held negative sentiment, our model categorized the vast majority as neutral.
 <img src="https://github.com/MadiXChaplain/480/blob/master/Final/worldcloud1.png">

 <H2> Collection 2: #Hondurancaravan </H2>